apache/qpid-broker-j/doc/developer-guide/src/main/markdown/code-guide.md

     clash is greatly increased.
 9. All class imports from the same package should be grouped together.
 A single blank line should separate imports from different packages [recommended].
+10. Wildcard imports should be avoided as they could lead to conflicts between classes in different packages with the same name. [recommended].
-10. Use javadoc tags and use HTML mark-up to enhance the readability of the output files [mandatory].
+11. Use javadoc tags and use HTML mark-up to enhance the readability of the output files [mandatory].

 ### Java Elements